Aliases for TRAF6 Gene

 GeneCards Summary for TRAF6 Gene

 TRAF6 (TNF Receptor-Associated Factor 6, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with TRAF6 include ectodermal dysplasia 10a, hypohidrotic/hair/nail type, autosomal dominant.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include protein kinase binding and signal transducer activity.
+Diseases associated with TRAF6 include ectodermal dysplasia 10a, hypohidrotic/hair/nail type, autosomal dominant and cd40 deficiency.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include identical protein binding and ligase activity.
 An important paralog of this gene is TRAF5.